 - 11.1.
-Each party is responsible for its compliance with its documentation requirements, in particular maintaining records of processing where required under Applicable Data Protection Law.
+Compliance: Each party is responsible for its compliance with its documentation requirements, in particular maintaining records of processing where required under Applicable Data Protection Law.
 Each party shall reasonably assist the other party in its documentation requirements, including providing the information that the other party reasonably requests (such as through use of the Services), in order to enable the other party to comply with any obligations relating to maintaining records of processing.

 - 12.1.
 Data subjects: The Parties agree that any Data Subject who has suffered damage as a result of any breach of this DPA may be entitled to seek compensation either from the Data Controller or the Data Processor.
 If the one Party has paid damages that are partly or fully attributable to the other Party, the former is entitled to claim back the relevant part of the damages from the latter.

 13.1.
 Confidentiality: Termination or expiration of this Data Processing Agreement shall not discharge the Data Processor from its confidentiality obligations pursuant to clause 3.

 13.2.
 Effective date: The Data Processor shall process Personal Data until the earlier of: